SeshadriRC/devops-cloud-interview-guide/08-kubernetes/01-Interview-Q&A.md

 kubectl port-forward --address 0.0.0.0 -n monitoring svc/prometheus-grafana 3000:80
 ```

+- This command forwards local port 3000 on the machine running kubectl to port 80 of the Kubernetes Service prometheus-grafana in the monitoring namespace.
+The --address 0.0.0.0 option allows connections from any network interface, making the application accessible remotely rather than only from localhost.

 | Part                     | Meaning                                                                  |
 | ------------------------ | ------------------------------------------------------------------------ |
 | `kubectl`                | Kubernetes command-line tool                                             |